mfcochauxlaberge/jsonapi/README.md

 // CheckType checks v to make sure it can be used as a type. func CheckType(v interface{}) error {

+// ReflectType reflects on an object and returns the corresponding Type. func ReflectType(v interface{}) (Type, error)

 // IDAndType returns the ID and type of v. func IDAndType(v interface{}) (string, string)
 ```

-See schema.go, document.go, url.go, and params.go for more.
+See util.go schema.go, document.go, url.go, and params.go for more.